Spotted Lanternfly

 Adults appear in July.
 The adult is a winged, flying leaf-hopper about 1 to 1 and ¼ inch long with grey wings with dark black spots.
 When the SLF opens its wings, you’ll see a bright red underwing with black wingtips.
 They are poor flyers but strong jumpers.

-SLF are new to North America, and there is much that we don’t know.
-As of now, we have no knowledge that SLF kill trees and plants.
+As SLF are fairly new to North America, there is much that we don’t know and this is a continued area of research.
+To date, scientists have only seen spotted lanternfly kill grapevines, tree of heaven, and black walnut saplings.
 In Korea, however, SLF have had a major destructive impact on grapes, apples, pines, and many other plants.
 Because of the potential damage SLF could do to agriculture and forestry products, they are considered a threat to the economic well-being of our state and its citizens.

 Are Spotted Lanternflies dangerous to children and pets?

-SLF are not known to bite, sting, or attack people, pets, or livestock.
+SLF do not bite, sting, or attack people, pets, or livestock.
 It is not known if SLF are poisonous when ingested by humans or animals.

 Can I prevent Spotted Lanternflies from getting on my property?